James Macandrew: Political career

 Macandrew was one of six representatives for the Dunedin Country electorate in the first Otago Provincial Council (1853–1855).
 He represented the Central electorate in the second provincial council (1855–1859), and the Port Chalmers electorate in the fourth provincial council (1863–1867).
 Macandrew was Superintendent of Otago Province from 1860 to 1861, and again from 1867 until abolition in 1876.
 He was Speaker of Otago Province twice (1853–1854, and 1856–1859).
 From January to November 1854, he was on the council's executive.

 When it was formed, Macandrew was elected to the New Zealand Parliament, representing the Town of Dunedin electorate.
 In Parliament, he fought what he saw as a bias towards the northern provinces (Auckland and Wellington) at the expense of his own Otago.
 He also defended the practice of opening Parliament with prayers (describing them as a necessary "acknowledgement of dependence on the Divine Being"), and lobbied that all Parliamentary debates be published.

 He remained in Parliament until his death on 24 February 1887, having served in nine separate terms for the electorates.
 He first served for Town of Dunedin 1853–1858 (he resigned on 2 November 1858).
 He successfully contested a 14 January 1859 by-election in the same electorate and served until the end of the parliamentary term in 1860.
 Next, he served in the Bruce electorate 1865–1866, followed by Clutha 1866–1870, Port Chalmers 1871–1875 and City of Dunedin 1875–1879.
 His last term was in Port Chalmers again from 1879 to 1887, when he died.

 He was Minister of Works from 5 March 1878 to 8 October 1879.
 For his last six and a half years in Parliament, he held the title of Father of the House, as the longest continuously serving MP.

 Personal life

 Macandrew and his wife had four daughters and four sons.
 One son, Dr Herbert Macandrew, became medical superintendent of the Seaview Asylum in Hokitika.

-He died as a result of an accident in Dunedin.
+He died one day after an accident in Dunedin which occurred on 23 February 1887.